RAISE-Sapienza/data-release-scalingup-smc-jss-2024/README.md

 #### Generate samples production-consumption rate in logarithmic scale image ####

-To generate the image of the sample production-consumption rate in the logarithmic scale, run:
+To generate the image of the sample production-consumption rate using the logarithmic scale, run:

 ```
 cd scripts/sections/architecture